BullseyeCoverage Up Contents Search

 To reduce the likelihood of this error, reuse the same coverage file for each build.
 There is no advantage to deleting the coverage file before rebuilding.

 Coverage files are identified by an ID number.
 The error message indicates the missing coverage file (expected-ID).
-Unless COVFILELIST is set, the error also identifies the file searched (actual-ID).
+The error also identifies the file searched (actual-ID), unless COVFILELIST is set.

 BullseyeCoverage version error 2: wrong coverage file.
 Use same coverage file for building and running.
 Expected fileId=expected-ID (coverageFileName).
 Object objectName compileTime (object-ID).
 Actual fileId=actual-ID path

 This error message includes the name of the coverage file coverageFileName used at build-time.
-This information is useful only if you have not renamed any coverage files after building.
-There is no requirement that the coverage filename matches at build-time and run-time.
+This information may be useful if you have not renamed any coverage files after building.

 You can determine the cause of this error by looking up the expected-ID in the the log file named below, which is located on the build computer.
 The content of this log file persists as long as BullseyeCoverage is installed.